Introduction

 Civilization can be seen as a set of limitations.
 These include laws as well as social norms (acceptable behaviour and common preferences), and come with huge benefits.

-For example, the decrease in violence resulting from an increase in degree of civilization, is dramatic.
+For example, the decrease in violence resulting from an increase in the degree of civilization is dramatic.

-Violent deaths of all types have decreased from about 500 per 100,000 before the middle ages, to around 7 per 100,000 now.
+Violent deaths of all types have decreased from about 500 per 100,000 before the middle ages, to around 7 per 100,000 now (data from “The Decline of Violence“, Scientific American).
 That’s a huge change.
 To put it in other words, life for an average human in a developed country is now more than 98 times safer than it was.

-This decrease in violence is due to larger groups (typically countries) monopolizing the use of force, increased interdependence and knowledge about others, and increases in education and rationality.
+This decrease in violence is generally agreed to be due to larger groups (typically countries) monopolizing the use of force, increased interdependence and knowledge about others, and increases in education and rationality.

 These limitations that result in civilization, as well as resulting in more comfort and an easier life, confer a lot of practical increases in freedoms and the available range of opportunities.

-Even compared to a millionaire just a hundred years ago, for the average person, the comfort, freedoms (such as the freedom to be unique), and opportunities for a wide range of experiences are considerably superior now.
+Even compared to a millionaire just a hundred years ago, for the average person in the developed world, the comfort, freedoms (such as the freedom to be unique), resources (all the world’s information available instantly, and more spending power than ever), and opportunities for a wide range of experiences are considerably superior now.

-An optimum degree of individuality might be being unique in some ways, while being part of communities of other people who are unique in similar ways, and at least being somewhat aware that the freedom and opportunity to be so unique is largely, in practice, conferred by the society one is very much still part of.
+Being too far from social norms has obvious disadvantages.
+An optimum degree of individuality might be being unique in some ways, while being part of subculture communities of other people who are unique in similar ways, and at least being somewhat aware that the freedom and opportunity to be so unique is largely, in practice, conferred by the society one is very much still part of.

 Luxury and uniqueness

-Luxury was evident in some ancient cultures, such as in ancient Egypt.
+Luxury was evident in some ancient cultures, such as ancient Egypt (3100 to 30 BCE).

-It should be mentioned that some of the things which are now easily accessible by most people in the developed world, were considered luxuries only a generation ago, so the concept is very much an evolving one, and more comparative than absolute.
+It should be mentioned that some of the things which are now easily accessible by most people in the developed world were considered luxuries only a generation ago, so the concept is very much an evolving one, and much more comparative than absolute.

 Château Haut-Brion wines, from 1521, the oldest known luxury brand.